DianaVoicu/Guessing-Numbers/README.md

 ![Game-style](views/images/Game.jpg)

-  * I have used Rich library to get coloured numbers but also a thumbs up emoji for the winning message.
+  * I have used Colorama module to get coloured text in the terminal.
   * A good-bye message is displayed when the user decides to exit the game.

 ### **Inside the program**